roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

- ****** Melanie's Memoirs - A Married Slut 10 ****** byNonStopFunGuy© I'm Melanie.
+===

+I'm Melanie.
 I'm a 30 year old, married slut who cheats on her husband almost daily, if not even more often than that, because he can't come close to satisfying me and I can't possibly get enough cock anyway.
 This is another entry in my memoirs.

  At the time I'm writing this, I've got about eight to ten guys who I count as "boyfriends" -- guys I fuck somewhat regularly.
 I decided to write down how I got here -- the doting, boring suburban housewife to the cheating, cock-loving little bitch that I know I am -- because I know how impressed many guys are with me.
 I've done some really, ridiculously naughty things.
 Really depraved, outrageous things.
 Two years ago, before all this started, I barely even had fantasies about some of the things I've done.